 Albert Whitted Airport ("Airport") is owned and operated by the City of St. Petersburg.
 The Airport provides convenient access by air to the city's downtown waterfront, business district and urban communities.
 The Federal Aviation Admistration ("FAA") classifies the Airport as a "Regional", general aviation airport within the National Airspace System.
 The Airport is located just blocks away from hotels, restaurants, museums, shopping and more.
 The 110-acre facility handles approximately *97,000 general aviation aircraft operations annually and is the home base to an estimated 185 aircraft.
 The airport has a total economic impact of over $52 million based on the latest study completed by the Florida DOT (click here to see the 2014 Economic Impact Study).
 The Airport provides various aviation services including aircraft fueling, aircraft storage and parking, flight training, aircraft charter and rentals, aircraft and helicopter maintenance, aircraft detailing, avionics, pilot supplies, banner towing, and sightseeing tours.
-For a full listing of businesses based on the airport.
+For a full listing of businesses based on the airport, please see the Airport Business Directory.
 Besides commercial and private general aviation, many important organizations also utilize the Airport for aviation support functions of their life-saving missions.
 These include the Civil Air Patrol, Bayflight Medavac and various organ transplant flying services such as Care Flight.
 To view a current profile on the Airport, please click on the following link: Airport Profile.

 The Airport was selected as the 2009 Florida General Aviation Airport of the Year by the Florida DOT.